 Live Chat for Banks and Credit Unions: It’s What Customers and Members Want!

 Self-service and 24/7 access is what consumers want in today’s digital marketplace.
 For banks and credit unions this means more than online banking or an impressive website.
 Not only do consumers want convenient, anytime access, they also want a superior customer/member experience.
-One tool that can help banks and credit unions deliver the high level of personalized service customers and members demand is live chat.
+One consumer enablement tool that can help banks and credit unions deliver the high level of personalized service customers and members demand is live chat.

 Live chat is quickly becoming ubiquitous across the web, with more and more B2C and B2B businesses realizing the tremendous benefits it offers.
 In fact, according to research by Forrester, “44% of online consumers say that having questions answered by a live person during an online purchase is one of the most important features a website can offer.”

 The Many Benefits of Live Chat

 Live chat offers numerous benefits for businesses looking to connect with consumers online.
 This is especially true for banks and credit unions that are looking to evolve business models from the in-person, branch model to the online, 24/7 digital service model.
 Benefits include:

 The beauty of live chat is that it offers a tool for banks and credit unions to service customers and members without losing the personal touch or scrapping the customer service approach that has been so important in financial services, for so long.

 Some impressive stats on live chat show how impactful the tool can be:

 - 92% of consumers feel more satisfied when they use the live chat feature, according to Zendesk.